bioinformatics-core-shared-training/cruk-summer-school-2020/index.md

 - To provide an understanding of how aligned sequencing reads, genome sequences and genomic regions are represented in R.
 - To encourage confidence in reading sequencing reads into R, performing quality assessment and executing standard pipelines for (bulk) RNA-Seq, ChIP-Seq and ATAC-seq analysis
-- Analysis of transcription factor (TF) and epigenomic (histone mark) ChIP-seq data -
+- Analysis of transcription factor (TF) and epigenomic (histone mark) ChIP-seq data.

 ### Objectives
 After the course you should be able to:-